QueenieCplusplus/Routing_Strategy/README.md

 # Static Routes Concept

 While Routing Protocols are not needed, then use Static Routes.
+It is apply to tub area.